Best skate shoes 2023 - Top picks for skateboarding

 Also, you get a double-layered toecap to increase the shoe's durability around one of the most worn-down areas from skating.
 This extra layer also gives added protection to ensure there's no discomfort during your stunts.

 Other notable features include the premium suede finish and its Adiprene sockliner to give more support around your heel and ankle, plus to help absorb impact from high loads.
-All in all, the Gazelle ADV is well worth checking out.
+All in all, the Gazelle ADV is well worth checking out being one of the best adidas shoes on the market.

 Buying new skate shoes can be quite costly, especially if you're regularly wearing down new pairs.
 However, what we like about this DC Lynx Zero is that it's a performance-based shoe that doesn't come with an expensive price tag.

 This means you don't necessarily have to worry about ripping through them each time you get yourself down to the skate park.
-To combat this anyway, the shoes are made from leather and suede, which should help them withstand a fair amount of punishment.
+To combat this, the shoes are made from leather and suede, which should help them withstand a fair amount of punishment.

 To improve the board feel, DC has given the shoes slightly tapered fronts for flip tricks, while the heel and collar come packed with foam padding to keep you protected when landing a stunt.